playfulprogramming/playfulprogramming/content/blog/angular-components-control-value-accessor/index.md

 - `ng-untouched`
 - `ng-touched`

 They reflect states so that you can update the visuals in CSS to reflect them.
 When using `[(ngModel)]`, they won't appear, since nothing is tracking when a component is `pristine` or `dirty`.
 However, when using `[formControl]` or `[formControlName]`, these classes _will_ appear and act accordingly, thanks to the `registerOnChange` and `registerOnTouched` functions.
-As such, you're able to display custom CSS logic for when each of these values appear.
+As such, you're able to display custom CSS logic for when each of these values appears.

 # Gain Access To Form Control Errors {#form-control-errors}

-Something you'll notice that wasn't implemented in the `ControlValueAccessor` implementation is support for checking if validators are applied or not.
+Something you'll notice that wasn't implemented in the `ControlValueAccessor` implementation is support for checking whether validators are applied.
 If you're a well-versed Angular Form-ite, you'll recall the ability to [validate forms using validators appended to `FormControl`s](https://angular.io/guide/form-validation).
-Although a niche situation — since most validation happens at the page level, not the component level — wouldn't it be nice to check when a form is valid or not directly from the component that the form is attached to?
+Although a niche situation — since most validation happens at the page level, not the component level — wouldn't it be nice to check when a form is valid or not directly from the component to which the form is attached?

 Well, thanks to Angular's DI system, we can do just that!